KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/research-sprint.md

 This correlates with the rise in popularity of search phrases related to smartphone use and apps, and decline in popularity of search phrase related to desktop and website (["iPhone" "app" "Android" "desktop" "website"](http://www.google.com/trends/explore#q=iPhone%2C%20app%2C%20Android%2C%20desktop%2C%20website&cmpt=q&tz=)), and rise in popularity of search phrases related to smartphone use, apps, and livestreaming for church (["church iPhone" "church app" "church Android" "church desktop" "church website"](http://www.google.com/trends/explore#q=church%20iPhone%2C%20church%20app%2C%20church%20Android%2C%20church%20livestream&cmpt=q&tz=)).

-Though search volume for the search phrase "United Methodist Church" (Google Trends graph for phrases ["United Methodist Church" "LifeChurch" "The Bible App"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App))
+Though search volume for the search phrase "United Methodist Church" is still far greater than that for "LifeChurch" and "The Bible App" (Google Trends graph for phrases ["United Methodist Church" "LifeChurch" "The Bible App"](http://www.google.com/trends/explore#q=United%20Methodist%20Church%2C%20LifeChurch%2C%20The%20Bible%20App))...